Doctor-0/ISAK-Coaching-Questions/README.md

 * ~~Make the pentagon highlight all points below it~~
 * ~~Include Arial~~
 * Fix the color gradient of shards
+* Add labels for each shard
+* Title editable
+* Fix UWC logo

+### Coaching Questions
+* Make new coaching questions questions are editable
+* Coaching questions highlight the correct areas
+* Figure out how to make it editable externally

 ## BUGS
 * When you `dblclick()` on a triangle shard, if the mouse does not hover hover the other pieces, they will not change back to `NORMAL_COLOR`